-Interest income and interest expenses are recognised in the statement of comprehensive income for all financial instruments held at amortised cost on an effective interest method basis.
+Interest income are recognised in the statement of comprehensive income for all financial instruments held at amortised cost on an effective interest method basis.
 Other changes in fair value for such instruments are recorded in accordance with the policies described in note 2(b).